 As families are more and more spread out, long travel days during the holidays are more and more common.
-While travel can wear anybody out, navigating changing environments, routines, or time zones can be difficult for someone with dementia.
+While travel can wear anybody out, navigating changing environments, routines, or time zones can be difficult for someone with chronic health issues or dementia.
 If you are planning a trip with an elderly loved one, here are simple packing, travel and arrival tips to make your journey as safe, comfortable, and smooth as possible.
 It is all about being organized, anticipating needs, and allowing plenty of extra time.

 - A list of all medications and dosages, and prepare a Mediset to keep close

 - Address Book with names of doctors, family members